 The City of San Dimas Reduce, Reuse and Recycle Directory is also available at City Hall for items that cannot go in your recycle bin, but should avoid the landfill!

 As the fall and winter season emerges San Dimas residents can take advantage of the fall leaf recycling program that allows an unlimited amount of extra leaves and green waste to be left for collection.
 Simply place any green waste that doesn't fit in your cart in bags, and leave it on the curb on your usual collection day.
-This program will run through January.
+This program runs December through February.

 Christmas Tree Recycling